egor-tensin/aes-tools/test/README.md

 To pass the path of the directory with the required utilities, use the `--path` parameter.
-To allow the utilities to be executed on older CPUs, pass the `--sde` parameter.
+To allow the utilities to run on older CPUs, pass the `--sde` flag.
-Pass the `--help` parameter to see examine the script's usage info.
+Pass the `--help` flag to examine the script's usage info.

 ### Prerequisites

-* Python (3.4 or higher)
+To run the test scripts, Python 3.4 or higher is required.

 ### NIST Special Publication 800-38A